yuva-learn/home/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Learn Flutter in 30 days
 This repository is designed to learn flutter in 30 days.
-The task are designed in such a way a person with basic programming sense can learn flutter in 30 days.
+The task are designed in such a way a person with basic programming sense can **self-learn** flutter in 30 days.